-- Prohibiting sharing of instruments - Ensuring students each have their own instrument-specific multi-layered cloth mask for singing or playing a wind instrument, and instrument-specific multi-layered cloth bell cover for playing wind instruments.
-Students are to be solely responsible for cleaning and maintenance of masks and bell covers. - Implementing and training students on protocols to ensure that students maintain enhanced social distancing (9 feet) while playing and singing inside, and maintain social distancing (6 feet) at all other times, especially when removing instruments from cases and returning instruments to their cases. - Having sanitation spray available for students to clean and disinfect instruments
+• Ensuring students each have their own instrument-specific multilayered cloth mask for singing or playing a wind instrument.

+- Ensuring students have their own instrumentspecific multi-layered cloth bell cover for playing wind instruments.
+Students are to be solely responsible for cleaning and maintenance of masks and bell covers. - Implementing and training unvaccinated students on protocols to ensure that students maintain social distancing (6 feet) while playing and singing, and 3 feet at all other times, especially when assembling and disassembling instruments. - Using disposable absorbent pads or other receptacles, where possible, to catch the condensation expelled from water keys that will be discarded or cleaned properly after use.